cloudposse-archives/load-testing/README.md

 ###

-### Recommendations

-Here are some conclusions and recommendations that we usually give after running load tests:

-1. From the load test stats and graphs above, we can conclude that the provisioned CPU and memory resources on the Kubernetes cluster are enough to sustain 50 concurrent users going through the entire flow
+From the load test stats and graphs above, we can conclude that the provisioned CPU and memory resources on the Kubernetes cluster are enough to sustain 50 concurrent users going through the entire flow.

+## Suggest improvements and tuning procedures for the infrastructure and application under test

+Here are some optimization steps that we usually perform after running load tests:

-2. We recommend placing all static assets behind a CDN (e.g. AWS CloudFront) to not overload the Kubernetes pods with serving the static assets
+* Put all static assets behind a CDN (e.g. AWS CloudFront), do not overload the Kubernetes pods with serving the static assets (in may cases, this is one of the main reasons of poor website performance)
+* Scale Kubernetes cluster (horizontally by adding nodes or vertically by using different types of EC2 instances)
+* Scale Kubernetes pods (horizontally by increasing the replica count)
+* Scale pods Memory
+* Scale pods CPU
+* Scale Nginx Ingress pods (horizontally by increasing the replica count)
+* Scale Nginx Ingress CPU and Memory
+* Tune Nginx paramaters (e.g timeouts, queues)
+* Optimize application server parameters (e.g. threads and processes, thread pools, timeouts, memory limits)

 ## Credits